Home>Health & Wellness>Common Health Issues>Eye and Ear Health>How To Conduct An Eye Exam On A Dog

 The Schirmer tear test is employed to measure the production of tears in a dog's eyes.
 Adequate tear production is essential for maintaining ocular health and preventing conditions such as dry eye syndrome.
 By quantifying tear production through the Schirmer test, veterinary professionals can identify abnormalities and implement appropriate measures to address insufficient tear production and mitigate associated risks.

-Read more: How To Get Rid Of Mites By A Dog’s Eye
+Read more: How To Get Sand Out Of Dog’s Eye

 Otoscopic Examination for Ear Health